 Electricity was the largest emissions contributor in all sectors.
-Although we have significant hydropower in the Pacific Northwest, 45% of our electricity is still generated from burning coal or natural gas.2
+Although we have significant hydropower in the Pacific Northwest, 45% of our electricity is still generated from burning coal or natural gas.
 Natural gas contributed second most to emissions in the residential and commercial sectors, but was the smallest portion of industrial emissions.
-Emissions from solid waste and municipal government operations were a very small portion of total emissions.